5 Reasons You’ll Be Hooked on Inland Fishing in Connecticut Last Updated 2/21

-- Angler’s Guide is your source for all things fishing in CT.
+- Fishing Guide is your source for all things fishing in Connecticut.

-- Boater’s Guide filled with information you need to know about boating on CT waters.
+- Boater’s Guide filled with information you need to know about boating on Connecticut waters.

 - Weekly Fishing Reports that provide a summary of fresh and saltwater fishing activity in Connecticut collected from tackle stores around the state.

 - Current Stocking Reports to pinpoint those areas that have recently been stocked.